 - Impala provides access to data stored in CDH without requiring the Java skills required for MapReduce jobs.
 Impala can access data directly from the HDFS file system.
 Impala also provides a SQL front-end to access data in the HBase database system.

 - Impala returns results typically within seconds or a few minutes, rather than the many minutes or hours that are often required for Hive queries to complete.

 - Impala is pioneering the use of the Parquet file format, a columnar storage layout that is optimized for large-scale queries typical in data warehouse scenarios.

-- Impala Concepts
+- Impala Concepts and Architecture

 - Planning for Impala Deployment